bbrister/SIFT3D/README.md

 The header files and libraries are installed to "sift3d" subdirectories in your installation tree.
 On most systems, you will need to add these subdirectories to your include and linker search paths.
 You will also need to link to the dependencies listed below.

-- libimutil - requires linking to nifticlib, DCMTK, LAPACK, BLAS, and zlib
+- libimutil - requires linking to LAPACK, BLAS, and zlib.
+Linking to DCMTK and nifticlib are optional.
 - libsift3d - requires linking to imutil
 - libreg - requires linking to sift3d and imutil